-This article was originally published on the Match Fishtank blog and was reprinted here with permission.
+This article was originally published on the Fishtank Learning blog and was reprinted here with permission.
 The original post can be accessed here.
-Match Fishtank is a free, standards-aligned curriculum developed and curated by educators.
+Fishtank Learning is a free, standards-aligned curriculum developed and curated by educators.
 Highly rated on EdReports, the full math and ELA curricula can be viewed, shared, and downloaded free of charge.

 When people think of foundational skills, they often think of early elementary school reading instruction.
 But focusing on foundational skills, especially reading fluency, is critical for reading success in upper elementary school and middle school as well.

 Fluency is even more important this year, as we focus on helping readers who may be struggling—especially after months out of school—catch up.
 Fluency instruction often isn’t prioritized in upper elementary and middle school classrooms, but to help address student gaps from the past several months, it should be a priority in all classrooms.

 What makes a fluent reader?

 A fluent reader is able to read words accurately, effortlessly, and automatically.
 Doing so allows them to use their cognitive resources to focus on comprehending the text and reading with appropriate accuracy, rate, and prosody, instead of struggling to decode every word.

 If a student reads with accuracy, they are able to read and pronounce words correctly.
 To read with accuracy, students need to have a strong understanding of decoding and phonics patterns.

 If a student reads at a fluent rate, they can read at a consistently conversational pace.
 Reading too slowly makes it harder for a reader’s short term memory to hold onto what they are reading.
 Reading too quickly often means a reader isn’t noticing key aspects of the text.